cncf/tag-security/CONTRIBUTING.md

 ## Contributing

-We aspire to create a welcoming environment for collaboration on this project and ask that all contributors do the same.
+We apire to create a welcoming environment for collaboration on this project and ask that all contributors do the same.
 For more details, see our [code of conduct](CODE-OF-CONDUCT.md).